Skip to main content

 this.doLog()

-Shows whether job logging is enabled, can be used as a flag for optimization, for cases where logging is not enabled and the argument to this.logger.put is a complex expression
+Indicates whether task logging is enabled; can be used as an optimization flag for cases where logging is disabled and a complex expression is passed as an argument to this.logger.put

 this.logger.*